AdobeDocs/campaign-web.en/help/v8/reporting/email-report.md

 >[!CONTEXTUALHELP]
 >id="acw_delivery_reporting_error_type"
 >title="Breakdown of errors per type widget"
->abstract="The Breakdown of errors per type table and graph contain the available data for each error type encountered."
+>abstract="The **Breakdown of errors per type** table and graph contain the available data for each error type encountered."

 >[!CONTEXTUALHELP]
 >id="acw_delivery_reporting_error_domain"
 >title="Breakdown of errors per domain widget"
->abstract="The Breakdown of errors per type table and graph contain the available data for each error type encountered depending on each domain."
+>abstract="The **Breakdown of errors per domain** table and graph contain the available data for each error type encountered depending on each domain."

 * **[!UICONTROL Breakdown of errors per type]** and **[!UICONTROL Breakdown of errors per domain]** tables and graphs contain the available data for possible errors encountered with each domain.